mendixlabs/TreeViewAndGridView/README.md

 The treeview always require a context object (thus; the widget can only be used inside a dataview or templategrid). and can only display objects which are somehow related to your context.
 If you are in the rare case that you have no such context, see the demo project about how to create a dummy context.
 The context object should always be part of your entity configuration!
 Otherwise the treeview won't load at all.

-For each type, you can define a view properties; sorting, cacheburst (see the refreshing the tree section) and custom styling for this object type.
+For each type, you can define a view properties; sorting, cache bust (see the refreshing the tree section) and custom styling for this object type.
 We recommend to use classes and define them in your custom theme, as they provide a lot of flexibility and possibilities, but for a quick prototype inline styling might work as well.
 If you use drag and drop, the sort attribute should be an ascending float attribute.
 See the drag and drop section for more information.

 When you configured all entities you intend to display in the widget, you can define the relations between them.